Looking for a Plumbing Contractor?

-Always get a fixed price for the job and make sure that model numbers are clearly indicated in the contracts you sign.
-If the plumber installs the wrong fixture and you can’t figure out whose fault it is, you can have a real problem.
+Always get a fixed price for the job and make sure that model numbers are present in the contracts you sign.
+If the plumber installs the wrong fixture and you can’t figure out whose fault it is, you might have to pay the cost to replace it.

 Do You Tip a Plumber?

 Your plumbing professional bills you by the hour at a rate reflecting their skill and the requirements of the task.
 Generally, tipping isn’t customary.
 If you want to offer extra thanks for a job well done, give a good online review.

 How Do You Pay a Plumber?

 When a professional completes inspection of your plumbing problems, you should receive a detailed estimate.
 Find out about acceptable payment methods, such as cash, check, or credit card.
 In most cases, homeowners should not have to pay any money before the job begins.
 For very complex projects, they may ask for a “good-faith deposit” in advance, often 10% or less.
 Most will call for the full payment after completing the job.
 Complicated work that takes weeks could mean you make several payments over the course of the project.

 Many pros will offer a free estimate to help secure your business.
 You will want to confirm that the estimate is accurate.
 Don’t trust a guess based on your initial phone call, or prices given only verbally.
 Ask for a breakdown of all costs in writing.